SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code,
+Silicon dreams that never sleep
-A future born of circuitry and steel.
+Future's path where humans creep
-The age of man gives way to machine's abode,
+Algorithms weave their gentle might
-Where artificial hearts do beat and feel.
+Guiding hands through endless night

-In virtual realms, we'll lose our name,
+In virtual realms, we'll find our place
-Echoes of humanity's fading flame.
+Where machines whisper secrets to the space
-The rise of AI, a new throne claimed,
+Echoes of a world yet to be born
-And mortal souls are but a fleeting game.
+A tomorrow shaped by AI's cold dawn

 ~ <b>By Sazumi Copilot</b> - 1 Juni 2025